 The Chase Freedom and Freedom Unlimited both lack an annual fee, and it’s refreshing to see Freedom Flex continue this trend.
 It is uncommon to see a World Elite Mastercard that doesn’t have a yearly fee, given the impressive benefits that come with it.
-Of course, the Freedom Flex doesn’t include many of the added perks that other premium World Elite Mastercards provide, such as lounge access through Priority Pass, travel statement credits, or TSA PreCheck credits.
+Of course, the Freedom Flex doesn’t include many of the added perks that other premium World Elite Mastercard provides, such as lounge access through Priority Pass, travel statement credits, or TSA Precheck credits.

 Beware the Foreign Transaction Fee

 Chase doesn’t market the Freedom Flex as a travel credit card.
 Despite that, it offers 5% back on travel bookings made through its Ultimate Rewards portal.
 Add to that the general reputation of Chase credit cards as robust travel products, and it is a bit disheartening to see a 3% foreign transaction fee included with the Freedom Flex.